-Oh, I almost forgot: the sheet pan really does making a difference here.
-This uber-buttery cornbread stuffing gets crispy, almost chewy, and makes you want to die it's so good (not to mention it somehow makes a dish that's 100% of the time vile, photogenically, somewhat presentable for a change).
+The sheet pan really does make a difference.
+This uber-buttery cornbread stuffing gets crispy at the edges, almost chewy (not to mention it somehow makes a dish that's 100% of the time vile, photogenically, somewhat presentable for a change).
 Also, I use milk instead of stock, which keeps this not only vegetarian but also incredibly rich in a nursery-food kind of way.

 8 1/2–ounce box corn muffin mix, especially Jiffy